acdlee/acdlee/README.md

-### Hello,
+### Hey I'm Chris,

-I'm a software engineer coming from research to industry.
+I've been programming for nearly a decade.

-Currently focused on Stable Matching, a full stack project using Figma, React, Flask, and SQLLite.
+Currently working on web-based systems, reading Fluent Python, and learning Go.

 Professional experience with Python, C++, C, Docker, HTML, CSS, and JavaScript.